mridubhatnagar/blogs-backup/ckyx6plsc043l3rs1ezp03ann.md

 It also reminds you that discussing personal life is absolutely fine. <br />
 As long as it is making you feel better.<br />

-24*7 it doesn't necessarily need to be about startup, productivity. <br />
-Neither talks have to be about Twitter, Career, Hustle, etc.<br />
+Neither talks have to be about Twitter, Career, Hustle, Startup, Productivity etc.<br />
 It's okay to be vulnerable.
 It is okay to have support systems.<br />

 Loss also teaches that it is okay to break down<br />